MaraTrifuna/test/Titan-Performance-and-Monitoring.md

     com.thinkaurelius.titan.util.stats.MetricManager.INSTANCE.getRegistry();
 ```

 Code that accesses `titanRegistry` this way can then attach non-standard reporter types or standard reporter types with exotic configurations to `titanRegistry`.
-This approach is also useful if the surrounding application already has a framework for Metrics configuration, or if the application needs multiple differently-configured instances of one of Titan's supported reporter types.
+This approach is also useful if the surrounding application already has a framework for Metrics reporter configuration, or if the application needs multiple differently-configured instances of one of Titan's supported reporter types.
 For instance, one could use this approach to setup multiple unicast Graphite reporters whereas Titan's properties configuration is limited to just one Graphite reporter.

 ## What's Measured